pelican-eggs/eggs/CONTRIBUTING.md

 ### Make a branch and do your work in there

 I have been getting messy PR's due to people always PRing from their master branch.
 Please make a separate branch and PR from there.

+All changes made to an existing egg must be done on the panel and exported.

+**Do not edit the .json file directly!**

 ## Step 4